-Christmas Art Work -large and inexpensive engineer prints and a DIY wood hanger makes the perfect Christmas Art Work on a budget.
+Printable Christmas Art -large and inexpensive printable engineer prints and a DIY wood hanger makes the perfect Chrsitmas Art Work on a budget.

 I’m so excited to be joining in on the Seasonal Simplicity Christmas Series.
 Be sure to check out the bottom of this post for lots of Christmas DIY and craft inspiration.

-It’s also Day 2 of our Christmas Printable Package.
+It’s also Day 2 of sharing printables from our Home For Christmas Ebook and Printable Toolkit.
 My readers told me that their biggest struggle with the holidays was time, so I put together a huge bundle of Christmas printables, so you’d have everything you need in one place and can spend less time preparing and more time celebrating this Christmas.